vsantiago113/FiremonAPIClient/README.md

 ```

 ## Usage
-the argument "method" must be specify everytime.
+The argument "method" must be specify everytime.
 Look at authentication validation for an example.

 #### Default arguments and attributes
 ```python